rjodon-compas-forks/compas-dev.github.io/_sources/introduction.rst.txt

     :class: figure-img img-fluid

     The framework is divided into a main library and a pool of user-contributed research packages.
-    The main library is entirely public (green), while accessibility to the additonal packages is entirely controlled by their authors.
+    The main library is entirely public, while accessibility to the additonal packages is entirely controlled by their authors.